Publication

 Richard P. Kusserow | September 2013

-Compliance policy and procedure documents are the foundation of any compliance program, both in terms of organization and management of the program.
-These document also facilitate compliance with applicable laws, regulations and standards by compliance high risk operational areas.
-The average cost of developing a single policy averages about $5,000.ย This is regardless of whether the development is done through an outside contractor or law firm or internally by a committee within the organization.ย You must also consider the resources expended to properly review and approve policy document.
-This can be time consuming and costly in terms of time and effort.
+The average cost of developing a single policy is about $5,000.ย This is regardless of whether the development is done through an outside contractor or law firm or internally by a committee within the organization.ย You must also consider the resources expended to properly review and approve policy documents.
+This can be time-consuming and costly in terms of time and effort.

 Learn about our Policy Resource Center.